 How might I reduce my premium if I want to stay with my current insurance company?

-There are a number of ways that you might reduce the cost of your insurance.
-For example, you might ask about premium savings if you increase your deductibles.
+There are a number of ways that you might reduce the cost of your auto insurance.
+You can ask about premium savings if you increase your deductibles.
 Doing so will mean you pay more out of your pocket should a loss occur, but it will reduce the premium you pay.

-You also could ask about steps you could take to receive a discount on your premium from the company.
-For example, some companies reduce your premium if you have certain safety features such as air bags, anti-lock brakes, anti-theft devices, if you are a good student, or if you have more than one type of policy with the same company (such as your auto insurance policy and a homeowner or renters insurance policy).
+There are many other discounts offered by auto insurance companies.
+For example, some companies reduce your premium if you have certain safety features such as air bags, anti-lock brakes, or anti-theft devices.
+You may also qualify for a discount if you are a good student, or if you have more than one type of policy with the same company (such as your auto insurance policy and a homeowner or renters insurance policy).

-Also, you might ask about group discounts that are available.
+Finally, ask about group discounts the company offers.
 Membership in some associations or groups might lower your premium.